 Start with a detailed prompt and have an LLM develop an outline for you.
-Then continue on with those prompts and LLMs can generate a good first draft for you to build off.
-Use them to brainstorm ideas, and ask the LLM questions to help you draw inspiration from.
+Then continue on with those prompts and LLMs can generate good first drafts for you to build off.
+Use them to brainstorm ideas, and ask the LLM questions to help you draw inspiration from them.

 Note: Most LLMs are not trained to be fact machines.
 They know how to use language, but they might not know who won the big sporting event last year.
-It's always important to fact check and understand the responses before using them as a reference.
+It's always important to fact-check and understand the responses before using an LLM as a reference.